x/Game-Development-in-Javascript-Tutorial/README.md

 # Part Two: Objects in JavaScript, Collision Detection, Pong

-_For this part of the lesson, delete everything in your old animate.js file and start over_
+_For this part of the lesson, delete everything in your old animate.js file and start over.
+If you get lost at some point, the finished code is at the bottom._

 ## Objects